Written and published on 9 October 2017

 The blood test is more expensive and said to be more accurate; it must be sent off to a lab for the results, and so, unless you send the test under someone else’s name to the lab, there woiuld be greater risk of loss of anonymity.

-For those diagnosed with HIV, I’ve read that ongoing traditional medical treatments, even while asymptomatic, increases life expectancy.
+For those diagnosed with HIV, I have read that ongoing traditional medical treatments, even while asymptomatic, increases life expectancy.
 (2) The difficulty is, these treatments may or may not be covered by your health insurance.

 Prognosis for Infants and Young Children.
 Further, the prognosis for infants and young children who contract HIV apparently is less optimistic than that for adults who contract it.
 Despite this, I feel that we must do all that we can to preserve the good health of our children who have had the misfortune of being exposed to the HIV virus.